 To get to Mt.
 Bierstadt, take the Georgetown exit off I-70.
 Drive through Georgetown, follow signs for Guanella Pass Scenic Byway.
 Drive 12 miles to the top of Guanella Pass.
 There are parking lots on both sides of the road.
 The upper one has restrooms, the trail starts at the lower lot.
 Give yourself extra time for driving this road.
 It is dirt, and unless it has just been scraped, the washboard will loosen your fillings.

-News and Events For Sawtooth Ridge, Mt.
+Local Information for Sawtooth Ridge, Mt.
 Bierstadt/Evans combo